Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 **3 to 5 project count looks to be ideal for retention.**

-- 45% of employees that took on 6 projects left the company with 100% when taking 7 projects.
-The requiered time spent on the job looks to be the leading cause.
+- 45% of employees that took on 6 projects left the company going up to 100% when taking on 7 projects.
+- The requiered time spent on the job looks to be the cause, rather than the count of project itself.

 <br>